Portions: 8 people Calories: 45kcal |

 Raw peppers contain more nutrition than cooked peppers, but cooking them may make them more appetizing and digestible.

-What are the benefits of eating raw sweet peppers?
+What are the benefits sweet peppers?

 Peppers are rich in vitamins (especially vitamin C), as well as fiber and antioxidants.